- Home

 Feature Story: Promoting our local produce

-In 2023, we launched the Alliance for Action (AfA) on Demand Offtake and Consumer Education [PDF, 166 KB] to increase support of local produce.
+In 2023, we launched the Alliance for Action (AfA) on Demand Offtake and Consumer Education [PDF, 166 KB] to increase support for local produce.

 Following the completion of the AfA, the Singapore Agro-Food Enterprises Federation Limited (SAFEF) took on the role of an industry-level supply and demand aggregator, partnering with companies to better align supply with demand.